 Medication Summary

-The first-line treatments of cutaneous lichen planus (LP) are topical steroids, particularly class I or II ointments.
+The first-line treatments of cutaneous lichen planus are topical steroids, particularly class I or II ointments.
 A second choice would be systemic steroids for symptom control and possibly more rapid resolution.
 Many practitioners prefer intramuscular triamcinolone 40-80 mg every 6-8 weeks.
-Oral acitretin has been shown to be effective in published studies.[13]
-Many other treatments, including mycophenolate mofetil (CellCept) at 1-1.5 g twice daily, are of uncertain efficacy because of the lack of randomized controlled trials.
-In a randomized double-blinded study, sulfasalazine at up to 2.5 g/d for 6 weeks showed improvement in lesions (>80%) and pruritus (>90%) in patients with generalized lichen planus.[14]
+Oral metronidazole has been shown to be an effective therapy for some patients.
+[9] Oral acitretin has been shown to be effective in published studies.
+[25] Many other treatments, including mycophenolate mofetil at 1-1.5 g twice daily, are of uncertain efficacy, owing to the paucity of experience.
+In a randomized double-blinded study, sulfasalazine at up to 2.5 g/day for 6 weeks showed improvement in lesions (>80%) and pruritus (>90%) in patients with generalized lichen planus.
+[10]

 For lichen planus of the oral mucosa, topical steroids are usually tried first.
 Topical and systemic cyclosporin have been tried with some success[15] ; however, a randomized double-blind study indicated that topical cyclosporin was a less effective but much more costly regimen than clobetasol.[16]
 Newer topical calcineurin inhibitors have replaced topical cyclosporin for the treatment of lichen planus.
 Other options include oral or topical retinoids.
 Even with these effective treatments, relapses are common.